About arc42

 -

-Unit and integration tests will be implemented to ensure system reliability.
+Unit and integration tests ensure individual module correctness.

 -